Tedcharlesbrown/tessera-sidecar/README.md

 		- This can be found on the companion splash screen
 	- OSC Port
 		- Port used for OSC communication
+	- Feedback Button
+		- Sets the feedback button start index for each page
 	- Settings Page
 		- Tessera Sidecar will label buttons with some boilerplate and communication heartbeat
 ```